IanSantosOS/.dotfiles/.config/Code/User/README.md

 Here I have my configs, keybindings and a list of extensions for VS Code.

 > [!NOTE]
-> If the custom styles and script files grow too large, consider splitting them into
+> If the custom styles and script files grow too large, consider splitting them
-> separate, smaller files.
-This approach promotes better organization, improves code
+> into separate, smaller files.
-> readability, and simplifies maintenance.

 ## Setup Requirements